 Pest: Adult females look like hard or soft bumps on stems, leaves, or fruit; males are minute flying insects; and larvae are tiny, soft, crawling

 insects with threadlike mouthparts.
 They can be found on many fruits, indoor plants, ornamental shrubs and trees throughout North America.
-All stages
+All stages of

 Solution: To control this pest, prune out infested plant parts, scrub scales gently from twigs with a soft brush and soapy water.